Jeff Bezos' ex-wife cedes control of Amazon in divorce deal

 “Happy to be giving him all of my interests in the Washington Post and Blue Origin, and 75 percent of our Amazon stock,” MacKenzie Bezos said in the tweet.

-Her remaining stake is worth about $36 billion at current market prices.
+The agreement still leaves MacKenzie Bezos with vast wealth.
+Her remaining stake in Amazon, valued at roughly $36 billion, is worth more than the stock market values of nearly 70 percent of the components of the S&P 500.
+That includes companies like eBay Inc, Allstate Corp and Twitter Inc.

 The couple’s total stake of $143 billion had made them the richest in the world.

 “Grateful to have finished the process of dissolving my marriage with Jeff with support from each other and everyone who reached out to us in kindness, and looking forward to next phase as co-parents and friends,” MacKenzie Bezos wrote.

+The supermarket tabloid proceeded to publish alleged photos and intimate text messages between Bezos and his new partner, former television news anchor Lauren Sanchez.

+Bezos then conducted an investigation into how that may have been leaked, culminating in his claim in February that the National Enquirer was attempting to extort him.
+The paper’s parent said that reporting on an extramarital relationship involving the world’s richest was lawful and it would investigate his claims.

-Reporting by Arjun Panchadar in Bengaluru; Editing by Anil D'Silva and Nick Zieminski
+Reporting by Jeffrey Dastin in San Francisco and Arjun Panchadar in Bengaluru; Editing by Anil D'Silva, Nick Zieminski and Bill Berkrot